wheelercj/find-restic-anchor/README.md

 ```

 Files are ordered by increasing bytes.

+You can install with `uv tool install git+https://github.com/wheelercj/find-restic-anchor`

 Find-restic-anchor is for when a backup is larger than you expect and you want to know why.
 It only lists files that were added or changed, not files that were removed or unchanged.
 Also, find-restic-anchor doesn't list files that don't exist locally anymore, and it shows the current local size of the files, not necessarily the size they were when they were backed up.